eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_adoption-view.md

 - Producer/Publisher (ZF, Siemens,...)
 - Version (1.4,...)
 - Release date (2023-09-18,...)

-Some properties could be selected from a pre-defined list (and not be free text) in order to ensure a certain standardization during asset registration
+Some properties could be selected from a pre-defined list (and not be free text) in order to ensure a certain standardization during asset registration.

+It is recommended to use existing meta data models for the asset properties.
+The following list of meta data models provides a guideline:

+- FMU Model Description (modelDescription.xml): Following a flat scheme, capable of providing the basic asset data.
+Supported by most of the FMU generation tools.
+- Asset Administration Shell (AAS), Submodel "Provision of Simulation Models": Structured in many fields with deep hierarchies.
+Has been designed within the context of industrial applications and fits very well to usage in the automotive domain.
+- Model Identity Card (MIC): Strucutured in many fields with deep hierarchies.
+Broader context than AAS, less focused on industrial applications/automotive industry.

+Similarly to the FMU Model Description, for both AAS and MIC, it is recommended to use XML serialization for the FMU asset properties, since it is a simple format with easy access and usage.
+Furthermore, it is recommended to provide this XML file within the FMU package.

 ## NOTICE